-NetWellness experts receive many questions about vaginal discharge.
+NetWellness experts have received many questions about vaginal discharge.
 Worries about vaginal discharge are among the top concerns of women of all ages.
-This is most likely due to that fact that during a woman's monthly cycle and during the hormonal changes that take place during the course of her life, the consistency, color, odor, and amount of vaginal discharge can and likely will change drastically.
+This is most likely due to that fact that during a woman’s monthly cycle and during the hormonal changes that take place during the course of her life, the consistency, color, odor, and amount of vaginal discharge can and likely will change drastically.

 Mostly these changes simply indicate shifting hormone levels, but occasionally they do point to an infection or more serious health problem.
 Here is a list of normal and abnormal symptoms:

 - Normal vaginal fluids can vary somewhat in texture and color.

 - They can be somewhat thin, sticky, and elastic or thick and gooey.